slynobody/SteamOS-wallpaper-engine-kde-plugin/README.md

 ```
 * also try <a href="https://github.com/slynobody/linux_wallpaper_engine__precompiled/tree/main">this.</a>

+no responsibility taken for usage.

-# how do i get SteamOS 3.8?
+# how do i get SteamOS 3.9?
 > gamemode, settings-tab left: scroll down, tap 'enter developer mode'
 >
 > in the new developer-tab on the left: enable 'extended update-channels'